 Forster goes on—Lucy and George’s flat is bombed, Lucy is said to lose everything, her daughter’s house is bombed, George is injured but at least survives and makes corporal…they are homeless at the end of the war, and the author has no idea where they’ve been living for the last twelve or so years.
 All in all, one hell of an epilogue.

 The fighting quote above is striking, as it resonates so well with the last chapter of the book.
 Lucy is described as a mother, a domestic, and at times a rebellious player of Beethoven.
 Beethoven was the thing that distinguished her at the beginning of the book, and according to Mr. Beebe, the only thing that foretold of something greater.
-Strangely, it is still the only thing that distinguishes her in the end.
+Strangely, it is still the only thing that distinguishes her by the end.

 Beethoven is echoed at the end of the appendix, in a surprisingly lengthy, tender description of Cecil, Lucy’s spurned fiancé.
 Forster writes, “Cecil Vyse must not be omitted from this prophetic retrospect.
 He moved out of the Emersons’ circle but was not altogether out of mine.”
 He finishes the appendix with an anecdote,